AustinZ21/EggHatch-AI/README.md

 - **Deployment Automation**: Manual deployment process instead of CI/CD pipelines for model deployment.
 - **Resource Optimization**: No optimization for computational resources, which would be critical for cost management in production.
 - **Feedback Loops**: Incomplete implementation of feedback loops to capture user interactions for model improvement.
-- **Model Explainability Tools**: Limited tools for understanding and explaining model decisions to both users and business stakeholders.

-Addressing these limitations would require significant additional engineering effort but would result in a more robust, scalable, and effective system.
+**Addressing these limitations would require significant additional engineering effort but would result in a more robust, scalable, and effective system to drive business growth and customer satisfaction.**

 ## Improvements Comparison